matrix-org/matrix.org/content/blog/2025/12/2025-12-03-fosdem-presence.md

 ## Friday, 30th January - Community Hackathon & Lounge Evening

 Would it be FOSDEM if it didn't start with our traditional Matrix Community Event on Friday?
-This time, we will be organizing a collaborative Hackathon for the **full day**, starting at 9:00 CET.
+This time, we will be organizing a collaborative hackathon for the **full day**, starting at 9:00 CET.
 Don't be late: we'll use the first hour to select tasks and form teams!

 ![A picture of a group of people smiling and laughing in front of the Matrix flag](/blog/img/fosdem-25-group-picture.webp)